-After a great overnight in the Wihibah Sands we travelled north towards Nizwa.
+After a great overnight in the Wihibah Sands on a small group guided tour in Oman we travelled north towards Nizwa.
 Our first stop was to see how local women are continuing the traditional craft of Camel Bone Carving.

-As this was a Wednesday Continue reading “Oman’s Mountains and Forts”
+As this was a Wednesday Continue reading “Small group guided tour in Oman”